Contact US |

 thanks for the comments. you said a very important point. i didn't make explicit the assumptions for this strategy. it's "the optimal tax strategy" for "someone who plans to retire at 59 1/2 plus":

-2. For long term investments only.
+1. It's for qualified savers without the need to withdraw money for a long time. a. income > expense b. with emergency cash allocated already 2.
+For long term investments only.
 It's not a strategy for you to save for your housing down payment.
 I'm quite risk averse.
 My opinion is that you want to always hold it in cash alike, such as savings or short term CDs.
+3. The goal is to have as much money as possible after tax at your retirement or after 30 years.
+4. Your IRA is smaller than your whole investment portfolio.
+Therefore, you do need to make a choice on which goes to where.

 moom's strategy is probably more practical in the sense that it's more flexible. holding some high grow positions in regular trading account will give you more money if you need to tap into it before your retirement. however, high return asset class usually means higher volatility, which means if you need the money in the short run, it may not have a positive return yet.